-- Unvaccinated residents, unless the visitor is fully vaccinated; - Residents with confirmed COVID-19 infection, whether vaccinated or unvaccinated until they have met the criteria to discontinue Transmission-Based Precautions; or - Residents in quarantine, whether vaccinated or unvaccinated, until they have met criteria for release from quarantine. - The facility/home must establish policies and procedures outlining how the number of visitors per resident at one time and the total number of visitors in the facility at one time (based on the size of the building and physical space) may affect the ability to maintain the core principles of infection prevention.
-The facility must also take into consideration work schedules of visitors and include allowances for evening and weekend visits. - The facility will post at the entrance, and with the visitor log, vaccination requirements for visitation, as well as a notice that it is a violation of the Governor's Proclamation for visitors to visit if they are unvaccinated and the resident is unvaccinated. - The Facility/home must establish policies and procedures around tours of the home for the purpose of screening for prospective new residents.
-The policies and procedures should include when tours will occur, screening process before entry of visitor(s) into the home, movement about the facility during the tour, and adherence to core principles of infection prevention.
+- The facility/home must establish policies and procedures outlining how the number of visitors per resident at one time and the total number of visitors in the facility at one time (based on the size of the building and physical space) may affect the ability to maintain the core principles of infection prevention.
+The facility must also take into consideration work schedules of visitors and include allowances for evening and weekend visits. - The facility will post at the entrance, and with the visitor log, vaccination requirements for visitation, as well as a notice that it is a violation of the Governor's Proclamation for visitors to visit unvaccinated residents under certain circumstances.

-Phased Safe Start for LTC Recommendations and Requirements Adult Family Homes, Assisted Living Facilities, and Enhanced Services Facilities Page 16 of 20 04/30/2021
+Safe Start for LTC Recommendations and Requirements Adult Family Homes, Assisted Living Facilities, and Enhanced Services Facilities Page 10 of 14 07/01/2021

-- If necessary, facilities should consider scheduling visits for a specified length of time to help ensure all residents are able to receive visitors. - During indoor visitation, facilities should limit visitor movement in the facility.
+- The Facility/home must establish policies and procedures around tours of the home for the purpose of screening for prospective new residents.
+The policies and procedures should include when tours will occur, screening process before entry of visitor(s) into the home, movement about the facility during the tour, and adherence to core principles of infection prevention. - If necessary, facilities should consider scheduling visits for a specified length of time to help ensure all residents are able to receive visitors. - During indoor visitation, facilities should limit visitor movement in the facility.
 For example, visitors should not walk around different halls of the facility.
 Rather, they should go directly to the resident's room or designated visitation area. - Visitors must be actively screened upon using the DOH Supplemental Guidance for Long-term Care Facility Visitors.
 Those with symptoms or recent exposure will be denied entry. - Visitors must sign in, including contact information, in a visitor's log.
-Visitors must acknowledge they have reviewed the notice about unvaccinated visitors and that it is a violation of the Governor's Proclamation to visit an unvaccinated resident if the visitor is also unvaccinated.
-The log of visitors must be kept for 30 days. - Visits for residents who share a room should not be conducted in the resident's room, if possible.
+Visitors must acknowledge they have reviewed the notice about the Governor's Proclamation related to visitation an unvaccinated resident in certain circumstances.
+The log of visitors must be kept for 30 days. \\ - Visits for residents who share a room should not be conducted in the resident's room, if possible.
 For situations where there is a roommate and the health status of the resident prevents leaving the room, facilities should attempt to enable in-room visitation while adhering to the core principles of COVID-19 infection prevention. - If both the resident and the visitor are fully vaccinated, while alone in the resident's room or the designated visitation area, residents and their visitor(s) can choose to have close contact (including touch) and to not wear source control.
-If either the resident or the visitor has not been fully vaccinated, the safest approach is for the resident and their visitor to maintain physical distancing (maintaining at least 6 feet between people).
+The resident and visitor may also eat together in the private area. - If either the resident or the visitor has not been fully vaccinated, the safest approach is for the resident and their visitor to maintain physical distancing (maintaining at least 6 feet between people).
 If the resident is fully vaccinated, they can choose to have close contact (including touch) with their visitor while wearing well-fitting source control. - When moving about the facility and during encounters with staff or residents other than the person they are visiting, the visitor must wear source control. - Visitors and residents should practice hand hygiene before and after the visitation.